-The LA Lakers and Boston Celtics have met 11 times in the finals.
-Combined, the two teams have won an incredible 32 championships in the NBA’s 63 seasons.
-Purists will note that only 10 of LA’s 15 championships came in LA, while the other 5 were in Minneapolis from 1949-954.
-Either way, there’s no doubt that the Lakers are one of the best teams in NBA history.
+The LA Lakers and Boston Celtics have met 11 times in the NBA finals.
+Combined, the two teams have won an incredible 32 championships in the NBA's 63 seasons.
+Purists will note that only 10 of LA's 15 championships came in LA.
+While the other 5 were in Minneapolis from 1949-1954.
+Either way, there's no doubt that the Lakers are one of the best teams in NBA history.

-There’s a reason why the best and brightest flock to the big coastal cities of America.
-It’s where the best jobs, and therefore the best pay reside.
-The networking opportunities are amazing, and if you have New York City on your resume for example, it’s like a stamp of approval that you can handle anything.
+If you want to raise your standards, move to a top city.
+There's a reason why the best and brightest flock to the big coastal cities of America.
+It's where the best jobs, and therefore the best pay resides.
+The networking opportunities are amazing.
+And if you have New York City on your resume for example, it's like a stamp of approval that you can handle anything.

 Readers, for the younger readers especially, what's holding you back from moving to a bigger city if you're looking to build greater wealth?